tim-d-williams/chatty_app/README.md

 ## Getting Started

--Fork this repository, then clone your fork of this repository.
+- Fork this repository, then clone your fork of this repository.
--Install dependencies using the npm install command.
+- Install dependencies using the npm install command.
--Start the WebSocket server from the chatty_server directory by running npm start.
+- Start the WebSocket server from the chatty_server directory by running npm start.
--Start the web server using the npm start command.
+- Start the web server using the npm start command.
 The app will be served at http://localhost:3000 in your browser.

 ## Dependencies